Galaxy Fold reboot: Everything we know

-Samsung will get a second chance with the Galaxy Fold, a phone it put on hold three months ago after problems with the Fold's plastic screen caused the company to reevaluate its initial Aril 26 sale date.
+Samsung will get a second chance with the Galaxy Fold, a phone it put on hold three months ago after problems with the Fold's plastic screen caused the company to re-evaluate its initial Aril 26 sale date.
 Now, the world's highest-profile foldable phone will arrive in September.
-Although CNET's review unit never broke (here's our Galaxy Fold review), we're eager to see in person if the redesign shores up the Fold's vulnerabilities.
+Although CNET's review unit never broke (here's our Galaxy Fold review), we're eager to see in person if the Fold redesign shores up the phone's vulnerabilities.

 We now know what the major design changes are, how Samsung will keep people from peeling off a protective layer that caused the screen to malfunction, and roughly when the phone will sell.
 Keep reading for what we know and don't know, and a recap of what went wrong.
 We'll update this with more details as we learn them.